DefaultUser/PyTIBot/README.md

 The key is the command you have to type in IRC, the value is the name of the python function that should be executed.

+Aliases:<br/>
+Aliases allow defining pseudo-commands so that command-argument combinations can be called using these aliases. *$USER* will be expanded to the nickname of the caller.

 Triggers:<br/>
 *enabled* - list of all triggers<br/>
 specific options for the triggers